 We thought it was time to do it, especially because now everybody wants to be luxury...even a Big Mac is deluxe, Francois Le Troquer, managing director of Cartier UK, said at a preview in a room designed like the inside of a Cartier box above its boutique in London.

 The film was made to highlight Cartier's history with the three countries, which are now important luxury markets, although Le Troquer stressed that Europe was the continent of luxury and the United States and Japan remained key markets.

-The movie showed a bejewelled panther in a Paris shop window springing to life to run through the snow in Russia, where Cartier was jeweller to the tsars, before encountering a dragon at the Great Wall of China.
+The movie showed a bejeweled panther in a Paris shop window springing to life to run through the snow in Russia, where Cartier was jeweler to the tsars, before encountering a dragon at the Great Wall of China.

 The panther made a final stop in India and then flew back to Paris with Brazilian aviator Alberto Santos-Dumont, who received one of the first wristwatches for men from Louis Cartier in 1904 when he asked for something more practical than a pocket watch for flying.

 The world is changing, the economy is changing, the geography of luxury is changing.
 We want to just remind people who we are at Cartier, Le Troquer told Reuters.